chunfantasy/blog/content/post/Dev/HomeServer/Dockge.md

 ---
-title: Webpack
+title: Dockge
-description: Notes for code Webpack
+description: Notes for using Dockge to manage docker containers
-slug: webpack
+slug: dockge
-date: 2018-05-01
+date: 2025-06-01
 categories:
   - Development
 tags:
   - Development
+  - HomeServer
 ---

 A web tool used for managing docker compose